Will An Appeals Court Make The EPA Ban A Pesticide Linked To Serious Health Risks?

 "There are developmental effects in children and in the fetus during pregnancy," he says.
 "We may see slower learning, not making progress in school as quickly as other students."

-Specifically, children with more chlorpyrifos in their blood at birth and in early childhood scored lower on memory, verbal comprehension, and reasoning tests.
-They also had lower IQs and higher rates of ADHD and impulsive behavior than children exposed to less chlorpyrifos.
+Specifically, children with more chlorpyrifos in their blood at birth and in early childhood scored lower on memory, verbal comprehension and reasoning tests.
+They also had lower IQs and higher rates of attention deficit hyperactivity disorder and impulsive behavior than children exposed to less chlorpyrifos.

 EPA scientists recommended a total ban on the chemical.
-But in March 2017, President Donald Trump's new EPA administrator at the time, Scott Pruitt, decided against that.
+But in March 2017, President Trump's new EPA administrator at the time, Scott Pruitt, decided against that.

-A group of environmental and farmworkers' organizations who want a total ban sued the EPA.
+A group of environmental and farmworkers organizations that want a total ban sued the EPA.
 Last August, a three-judge panel ruled 2-1 that the EPA had to ban chlorpyrifos.
-But the EPA appealed that decision, and, now, the full Ninth Circuit Court is reconsidering the ruling.
+But the EPA appealed that decision, and now the full 9th Circuit is reconsidering the ruling.

 Farmers applaud that decision, saying they need chlorpyrifos.